mdn/kuma/docs/installation-vagrant.rst

 -  See :doc:`development <development>` for tips not specific to vagrant.

--  Django and node.js web services must be started within the VM by hand, which makes them easier to restart during development.
-Details on this should be displayed via ``/etc/motd`` when you log in with ``vagrant ssh``

 -  Edit files as usual on your host machine; the current directory is mounted via NFS at /home/vagrant/src within the VM.
 Update should be reflected without any action on your part.